Toyota Corolla Insurance Rates

 Rates are averaged for all Toyota Corolla models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Saving money on auto insurance requires having a good driving record, having above-average credit, not filing small claims, and consideration of higher deductibles.
-Spend time shopping around every time your policy renews by getting rate quotes from direct car insurance companies like Progressive and GEICO, and also from insurance agencies where you live.
+Saving money on car insurance requires avoiding accidents and violations, having above-average credit, eliminating unnecessary coverage, and possibly higher deductibles.
+Spend time shopping around every year by getting rate quotes from direct companies like Progressive and GEICO, and also from your local independent and exclusive agents.

-The next list is a brief recap of the information touched on above.
+The list below is a summary of the coverage data touched on above.

-• Drivers age 20 and younger are the costliest to insure, as much as $430 per month if full coverage is included
+- Teenagers have the highest car insurance rates, with premiums as much as $430 per month if full coverage is included

 Shopping for rates will help you save on multiple model years, such as 2020, 2016, 2015, 2014, or 2006 Toyota Corolla insurance rates, as well as every model year over the last decade or two.